OpenGenomics/mutex-tool/README.md

 Description of output files and their visualization
 --
-After a run, the result files are generated into the working directory.
+After a run, the result files are output to the working directory.

 `ranked-groups.txt`:    Provides a ranked list of result groups, where the first column contains the score of the group.
 Use a text or spreadsheet editor to
                         visualize this file.